-Otto Warmbier funeral: 2,500 celebrate life of North Korea detainee
+Otto Warmbier funeral: 2,500 celebrate kid who would've 'set the world on fire'

 - Otto Warmbier died days after his return from 17 years months' detention in North Korea

-Wyoming, Ohio (CNN)The Ohio hometown of Otto Warmbier, who died last week after his return from 17 months in detention in North Korea, gathered at the 22-year-old's alma mater Thursday to bid him farewell.

-Around 2,500 somber well-wishers waited in two lines outside Wyoming High School's arts center for his funeral, which lasted roughly 45 minutes.
-The auditorium in this Cincinnati suburb can hold just 800 people, so most attendees watched the service on monitors in overflow rooms.
+Wyoming High's arts center can hold only 800 people, nowhere near large enough to accommodate those wishing to bid Warmbier farewell.
+Most attendees watched the service on monitors in overflow rooms.

 Inside the arts center, mourners were met with a display of belongings Warmbier took with him on what was supposed to be a five-day excursion to North Korea.
 They included his wallet, running and boat shoes, a University of Virginia notebook, a scientific calculator, a reusable grocery bag and the crumpled linen blazer he wore while there.